 The Mile High City really is exactly one mile high at 5,280 feet in elevation.
-That means that there is 17 percent less oxygen here than cities at sea level, so don’t be surprised if you experience shortness of breath, throbbing headaches, loss of coordination and fatigue.
+That means that there is 17 percent less oxygen here than in cities at sea level, so don’t be surprised if you experience shortness of breath, throbbing headaches, loss of coordination, and fatigue.

 Here are a few simple suggestions to ensure that you have a safe and enjoyable trip to the MILE HIGH city while you are here and while you’re consuming cannabis.

-Days before you travel to Denver and especially while you are here drink plenty of water.
+Days before you travel to Colorado and especially while you are here drink plenty of water.
 It is the easiest way to help your body adjust to the higher altitude.
-Due to the lower humidity in Colorado the air is very dry so you need at least twice as much water as you would normally drink.
+Due to the lower humidity in Colorado, the air is very dry so you need at least twice as much water as you would normally drink.

 To avoid further dehydration and even more severe effects of altitude sickness it is highly recommended that you eliminate or limit your consumption of alcohol and caffeine.